Display Star Ratings in Google Organic Search Results

 Want to read more about sharing Trusted Shops reviews on Social Media?
 Check out our whitepaper below:

-We all know Mother's Day is a big holiday.
-We know that retail spending can go into the hundreds of millions in every major market.
-Investing in the promotion of your own sales could be well worth the effort if executed correctly.
+We all know Mother's Day is a big holiday around the world.
+Retail spending can go into the hundreds of millions in every major market.
+Investing some of your marketing budget into the promotion of your own Mother's Day sales could be well worth the effort if executed correctly.

 Theoretically, whatever you might lose in offering those discounts, you’ll make up for in volume sales.
 Discounts and coupons are a great way to get shoppers to make purchases on your site.
 Hopefully, you can build some rapport with these shoppers and earn a second purchase from them in the future.